AprilKopec/MiCufunction/README.md

 - `camera`

 ## function
 `function` takes a namespaced function title as an argument—it should be the same as the argument that /function will take in Minecraft.
-It starts with `tt2:` (or another datapack namespace) and then the file location relative to the tt2/functions folder.
+It starts with a namespace `[namespace]:` and then the file location relative to the `data/[namespace]/functions` folder.
 (Don't add .mcfunction at the end of the argument).

 `function` opens a code block and will produce a `.mcfunction` file that implements the contents of the code block.

 ## wait
 `wait` takes a duration, which can be written in either ticks or seconds.
 If using ticks you can either just write an integer or write an integer with t appended.
 If using seconds you append s to the integer.
 So `20`, `20t`, and `1s` all do the same thing.
 You can also do `1.5s`, which gets casted to an integer number of ticks.
-(Probably use ticks rather than fractional seconds if rounding might cause issues.)
+(It might be best use ticks rather than fractional seconds if rounding might cause issues.)

 `wait` is supported inside functions, `if` blocks, and `else` blocks.
 Do not put `wait` inside a `duration` block.